adiag321/CRM-Analysis-for-Marketing-data/README.md

 I’m a data analyst, and the Chief Marketing Officer has told me that previous marketing campaigns have not been as effective as they were expected to be.
 I need to analyze the data set to understand this problem and propose data-driven solutions.

+## BRIEF

+1. Performed Data Exploration and Segmentation to study the key characteristic features of potential customers using Python.
+2. Executed Hypothesis Testing, Statistical, and Descriptive Analysis to identify sequential demand patterns and Customer Behavior.
+3. Designed interactive dashboards using Flourish to analyze the trends, give recommendations and publish the findings.

 ## DATA DESCRIPTION

 The dataset for this project is provided by Dr. Omar Romero-Hernandez.
 It is licensed as CC0: Public Domain.